-Tooth extraction is not nearly as common as it used to be.
+Tooth extractions are not as common as they used to be, but are still necessary in some cases.
 Before modern dentistry, tooth extraction was often the only way to deal with a problematic tooth.
 This is no longer the case, but some circumstances still make extraction the best choice.
 The primary reason is when the tooth in question is beyond repair.
-Sometimes, the decay or damage to a tooth simply cannot be fixed by other procedures.
+Sometimes, the decay or damage to a tooth cannot be fixed by other procedures.
 When the situation is this advanced, extraction is recommended.

 Another reason extraction may be recommended is when there are concerns about oral disease or infection.
 Some conditions like gingivitis can eventually start to affect your teeth.
 When this happens, teeth can become loose.
 At this point, salvaging the tooth may be impossible.
 Extraction is typically used in order to clear the area for a new tooth to be placed.

 Tooth extraction may also be used in order to help with spacing.
-Some people do not have enough room for all the teeth in their mouth.
-When this happens, overcrowding can lead to pain, discomfort, crooked teeth and other problems.
+Some people do not have enough room for all teeth in the mouth.
+When this happens, overcrowding can lead to pain, discomfort, crooked teeth, and other problems.
 Likewise, this crowding can lead to impacted teeth.
-When teeth become impacted, the condition is quite painful because one tooth is growing into another.
 In order to relieve the pain and other complications, extraction is usually required.
 Due to spacing issues, a replacement tooth may or may not be necessary.

 What To Expect During the Procedure

-Next, the gum is prepared.
+Our dentist will prepare the gum after administering the necessary anesthetic.
 If the tooth is visible, less preparation is needed.
 However, if the tooth is impacted or has not yet broken the surface of the gum, then cutting away gum tissue may be required.
 When a tooth is extracted from inside the gum, forceps and other equipment may be necessary.
 In extreme cases, the tooth may need to be broken up and removed in pieces.
 While this may sound disconcerting, it is perfectly safe and normal for our experienced dental team.